facumolina/fixcheck/README.md

 Once it finishes, the results will be stored in the folder `fixcheck-output/defects-repairing`.
 Other patches from the [DefectRepairing](https://github.com/Ultimanecat/DefectRepairing) benchmark can also be analysed following the same procedure, as they are all configured in the csv file `experiments/defect-repairing-subjects.csv`.

-### Analysing Patches from other sources

-In general, to analyse patches from other sources, the following steps are needed:
-1. Build the **buggy** version of the project corresponding to the patch under analysis
-2. Run the fault revealing test to collect its failure trace
-3. Apply the patch to the project and built the **patched** version
-4. Run FixCheck with the right parameters

 ### FixCheck Parameters
 TBD